 Lehigh Street was initially assessed to currently as a high-stress street for walking and bicycling in the city’s Low-Stress Walk and Bike Network Plan and was identified as needing multimodal improvements to be included in the city’s low-stress travel network.
 Lehigh Street was selected to become part of the city’s low-stress network because it is a popular north-south route that connects neighborhoods, schools, parks and OSMP trail access and is a main travel corridor for southwest Boulder.
 Improving multimodal travel safety on Lehigh is an important step toward creating a safer transportation system across Boulder and reaching our Vision Zero goal of eliminating serious injuries and deaths caused by traffic crashes.

 To help make bicycling on the street lower-stress, the project includes installation of a buffered bike lane.
 Lehigh Street is scheduled to receive annual pavement resurfacing work in 2022, and the buffered bike lane will be installed following resurfacing.
-This is part of the city’s new Vision Zero-Pavement Management program that multimodal facility upgrades into annual pavement resurfacing work.
+This is part of the city’s new Pavement Management Program – Mobility Enhancement Initiative that incorporates bicycle and pedestrian facility improvements into annual pavement resurfacing work.

 In addition, two elementary schools are located on or near Lehigh Street: Mesa Elementary and Bear Creek Elementary.
 More than 300 students bike to the Mesa, Bear Creek and Southern Hills schools, representing 26% of the schools’ enrollment, and many others walk, scooter, and skateboard.
 The city has heard from parents with students at Mesa and Bear Creek Elementary that Lehigh Street is difficult to cross and that a paved connection is needed through Bear Creek Park.
 The city partnered with BVSD to develop plans for the project and received funding from the national Safe Routes to School program.